hackclub/ledger/README.md

 # Finances

-The one and only home of hackEDU's finances.
+The one and only home of Hack Club's finances.
 And when we say finances, we mean _everything_.
 Transaction by transaction.

 Have at it! (and contributions are welcome!)